CU Boulder Academic and Research Achievements

 - More than a dozen CU Boulder research faculty members shared the 2007 Nobel Peace Prize with former Vice President Al Gore and other researchers from around the world for their contributions to the international report of the Intergovernmental Panel on Climate Change.

-- Four CU Boulder professors have been awarded the National Medal of Science, the nation’s highest scientific honor.
+- Five CU Boulder professors have been awarded the National Medal of Science, the nation’s highest scientific honor.

 - CU Boulder physics professor Steven Pollock (pictured top) was named a 2013 U.S. Professor of the Year by the Carnegie Foundation for the Advancement of Teaching and the Council for Advancement and Support of Education.
 Pollock was honored in the category of doctoral and research universities.
 He was chosen from a field of more than 350 distinguished nominees from across the country.